chen33001/GraphLM-DNA-Compression/README.md

 - `dnagpt2_only` again gives the best compression ratio among the project methods.
 - `graph_plus_dnagpt2` is much faster than `dnagpt2_only` on this longer input.
 - In the forced-graph ablation, `selected_candidate = force_graph`, `graph_copy_bases = 2642`, and `raw_residual_blocks = 6`.
-- The forced graph path still compresses worse than `dnagpt2_only`, but the runtime gap is now large enough to show a real speed/compression tradeoff.
+- The planner again rejects graph use for the final archive, but the forced-graph ablation shows a large runtime reduction at the cost of noticeably worse compression.

 ### Current conclusion

 - At the moment, the hybrid method should still be treated as experimental.
-- The `1000bp` result shows a real graph-assisted hybrid layout, but it is still worse than `dnagpt2_only` in `bpb`.
+- The `1000bp` result shows that a graph-assisted layout can be selected, but it still does not beat `dnagpt2_only` on compression ratio.
-- The planner-based top-level archive still selects `no_graph` on both `2500bp` and `5000bp`.
+- On `2500bp` and `5000bp`, the planner-based archive selects `no_graph`, which means the current adaptive strategy does not see graph preprocessing as worthwhile on those inputs.
-- The forced `graph_plus_dnagpt2` ablation is now clearly measurable: it is substantially faster than `dnagpt2_only` on `2500bp` and `5000bp`, but it still loses on compression ratio.
+- The forced `graph_plus_dnagpt2` ablation is still useful experimentally because it shows a consistent pattern: graph copies can reduce DNAGPT2 runtime a lot, but they currently make the final archive larger.
-- The current evidence suggests the graph stage is acting more like a speed/structure tradeoff than a direct compression win when combined with DNAGPT2.
+- The current evidence supports a narrower claim than the original idea: graph repeats are presently acting as a speed tradeoff for DNAGPT2 residual coding, not as a compression-ratio improvement.

 ## DNAGPT2 model source